 Penalty type: Non-compliance with general data processing principles

 In 2021, the Luxembourg National Commission for Data Protection (CNDP) fined Amazon Europe Core S.a.r.l. €746 million for non-compliance with general data processing principles.
-It remains the largest fine imposed by a European data protection authority since GDPR came into effect in 2018.
+Before the fine imposed on Meta IE, this was the largest fine imposed by a European data protection authority since the GDPR came into effect in 2018.

 Although there are limited details available to the public, the fine is most likely the result of infringements regarding Amazons’ advertising targeting system.